yateendra/yateendra.github.io/_posts/2014-12-31-chrome-crash.md

 The two cases that are formed are as follows:

 * For Arithmetic exceptions:
-<code>rip</code> register holds the value of the of the instruction that caused the arithmetic exception.
+The <code>rip</code> register holds the value of the of the instruction that caused the arithmetic exception.
 In our case we know it wasn't a arithmetic exception as indicated by the type of crash earlier from the logs.

 * For badmemory exceptions:
 If <code>rip</code> holds the same value as indicated from the exception address, then it means that we are fetching a bogus function pointer or making a call on a bogus object.
 It could also mean that we are returning to a bad address in memory and now the stack is corrupt.
 In our case this is not the case as we have the following: